The bulk of the deeming regulations apply to those manufacturing or importing cigars to the U.S., however, there are rules that affect retailers.

 As part of the deeming regulations, FDA increased the minimum age to purchase tobacco nationwide to 18.
 Most states already had rules requiring individuals to be at least 18 to purchase tobacco.

-Furthermore, nine states have raised the minimum age to purchase tobacco to either 19 or 21.
+Furthermore, over a dozen states have raised the minimum age to purchase tobacco to either 19 or 21.
 A list of those states can be found here.

 Retailers are now required to ask for identification for anyone under the age of 26.

 Retailers are subject to the same advertising restrictions as cigar manufacturers.
 For more info, click here.